Clear Impact logo

 The Mobile Medical Unit helps with access to care barriers and allows us to meet and provide health services needed where our residents work or live.

 Due to staff turnover and funding, we have had the Mobile Medical Unit parked in all of 2023.
-However, we plan to utilize the Mobile Medical Unit beginning in 2024 to extend needed services (i.e. blood pressure and glucose checks, vaccinations, testings, medical evaluations, etc.) in the community, such as in mobile home parks or at our 9 local processing plants.
+However, we plan to utilize the Mobile Medical Unit beginning in 2024 to extend needed services (i.e. blood pressure and glucose checks, vaccinations, testing, medical evaluations, etc.) in the community, such as in mobile home parks or at our 9 local processing plants.

 P